Skip to main content

 Early Changes

-Some individuals experience changes earlier, while others see more gradual progress.
+Some people notice changes earlier, while others experience more gradual progress.
 Both patterns are normal.

 Hormone Level Changes

-Your clinician evaluates both your hormone data and how you feel to determine whether the protocol is on track.
+Your clinician evaluates both your hormone data and your reported experience to determine whether the protocol is progressing appropriately.

 Physical and Performance Effects

-These shifts can be subtle at first and may build gradually.
-Individual responses differ.
+These changes may be subtle at first and often build gradually.

 Day-to-Day Variability